Devarsh-UTD/Big-Mart-Sales/Code and Explanation.md

 ```
 Hence we have successfully converted 'Item_Fat_Content' having three factor levels namely Low Fat, Regular and Non-Edible and converted
 'Item_Type_Combined' into a factor
+Thus we have completed the Data Exploration and cleaning process and made our dataset ready for model building